fbpixelCan You Do IUI After a Vasectomy? | Thomson Medical

 • Manage stress positively:

 • Try deep breathing, meditation, journaling, or simply doing things you enjoy.
-Staying calm and mentally supported during the two-week wait can make a real difference.
+Looking after your emotional well-being can help make the two-week wait feel more manageable.

 Stress management techniques such as meditation, staying in a positive mindset, and deep breathing exercises are beneficial.